Going Concern and Management Plans

 Note 2.
 Going Concern and Management Plans

 The accompanying condensed consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
-As of September 30, 2016, the Company had a working capital of $2,354,435 and an accumulated deficit of $8,747,758.
-The Company has not generated any revenues from operations and incurred net losses since inception.
-As of September 30, 2016, the Company had cash and cash equivalents of $3,054,308.
-The Company estimates the $2.6 million of cash and cash equivalents currently on hand as of November 9, 2016 is sufficient to fund its operations through March 31, 2017.
-In order to fund operations past that date, we will need to raise further capital, through the sale of additional equity securities, through additional grants, or otherwise, to support our future operations.
-There is no assurance that the Company’s projections and estimates are accurate.
-Although the Company is actively managing and controlling the Company’s cash outflows to mitigate these risks, these matters raise substantial doubt about the Company’s ability to continue as a going concern.
+As of December 31, 2017, the Company had working capital of $9.2 million and an accumulated deficit of $26.7 million.
+Since inception, the Company has recorded approximately $1,039,000 and $615,000 of revenue from contract research and government grants and engineering review services, respectively.
+As of February 1, 2018, the Company had cash and cash equivalents of $9.7 million which the Company believes is sufficient to fund its current operations into the first quarter of fiscal 2019.
+As a result, the Company will need to obtain additional capital to fund operations past that date.
+The Company is actively managing and controlling the Company’s cash outflows to mitigate these risks.
+These matters raise substantial doubt about the Company’s ability to continue as a going concern.
 The condensed consolidated financial statements do not include any adjustments relating to the recoverability and classification of asset amounts or the classification of liabilities that might be necessary should the Company be unable to continue as a going concern.

 The entire disclosure when substantial doubt is raised about the ability to continue as a going concern.
 Includes, but is not limited to, principal conditions or events that raised substantial doubt about the ability to continue as a going concern, management's evaluation of the significance of those conditions or events in relation to the ability to meet its obligations, and management's plans that alleviated or are intended to mitigate the conditions or events that raise substantial doubt about the ability to continue as a going concern.